Flavor of the Month, Year and Decade

 By comparison, flavor emulsions use the gooey mix of water and vegetable gum, which don’t evaporate nearly as quickly as alcohol and thus better retain essential oils during baking.
 Some people prefer emulsions and the more robust flavor, whereas others believe it can be overwhelming.

-Depending on the type of flavor and size of production, an extract or an emulsion may be the right choice for you.
-Contact us to discuss options we always have in stock or to develop a custom flavor specifically for your products.
+Whether an extract or an emulsion is the right choice for you depends on the type of flavor you’re looking for and the size of what you’re producing.
+Contact us to discuss the flavor options we always have in stock or to develop a custom flavor specifically for your needs.

 You Can Taste (and Smell) the Holidays